janis-commerce/model/README.md

 - The `excludeFieldsInLog` static getter can have both field names and field paths.

 ⚠️ **Warning**:
-- When using the wildcard `*` in the field path of the `excludeFieldsInLog` static getter, it will exclude all the fields in the log.
+- When using the wildcard `*` alone in the field path of the `excludeFieldsInLog` static getter, it will exclude all the fields in the log.
 - In case the field path is incorrect, it will not exclude any field.

 </details>